aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Settings/mailmergesettings/mailAsAttachment/_index.md

 ## MailMergeSettings.mailAsAttachment property

 Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather than the body of the actual e-mail.
-The default value is ``False``.
+The default value is ``false``.